 Renewable energy sources are predictably going to capture a major part of the energy market in the future.
 But today, they still face some technological growing pains, even minute faults may open larger political schisms questioning the widespread adoption of renewable energy technologies.
 Renewable energy, therefore, needs an ally that will cover for its deficiencies, and LNG presents itself as that ally.
 LNG is cheap, easy to store and transport, and produces around 50% fewer greenhouse gases compared to coal.
 LNG power-plants are also the cheapest to build and operate.
-LNG removes the economic concerns of affordable power generation and provides support to renewables.
+It removes the economic concerns of affordable power generation and provides support to the renewables that will make a lasting difference in producing clean energy and protecting our planet from climate change.
 However, emissions from gas leaks remain the Achilles heel for growth in LNG popularity.